 Sylvie Rosenthal has over 25 years of experience as a director and producer in film and television.
 She has directed and produced short fiction films awarded at film festivals and broadcast in Canada, USA, Europe and Japan.
-She directed episodes of the Canadian drama TV series Bliss.
+She directed two episodes of the Canadian drama TV series Bliss.
 She has directed documentary films broadcast on CBC, Canal Vie, Global TV and Unis TV, and directed and produced documentary films broadcast on ICI Radio-Canada, ICI RDI and Canal D.

 As a coordinator, she has worked for film and classical music festivals, in film production and for cultural projects.

 Sylvie graduated from Law School at Université de Sherbrooke and studied one year in film production at Concordia University.

 Director of pedagogy